-Residential Care/Short Break Services

-Rendall Road and Braeburn
+2.19.
+Residential Care - Rendall Road and Braeburn

 Children's Residential Services are situated over two properties in Orkney.
-The first is a new purpose built, six-bedroom detached property and is registered to accommodation four young people.
+The first is a new purpose built, six-bedroom detached property and is registered to accommodate four young people.
 The second property is a three-bedroom semi-detached house which is registered to accommodate two young people.

-The inspection which was undertaken on the 27 October 2022, evaluated the service as adequate and identified that carers were working well to improve the outcomes for children and young people, there were supportive links with education, personal planning for children and young people was good, however, there were areas to address to ensure consistency in quality assurance.
+The inspection, which was undertaken on 27 October 2022, evaluated the service as adequate and identified that carers were working well to improve the outcomes for children and young people, there were supportive links with education, personal planning for children and young people was good, however, there were areas to address to ensure consistency in quality assurance.